-A SQL deadlock arises when two or more tasks block one another by both having a lock on a resource which the other tasks are attempting to lock.
-There are a few different resources that can lead to a SQL Server deadlock such as locks and memory.
+A SQL deadlock arises when two or more tasks block one another by both having a lock on a resource that the other tasks are attempting to lock.
+There are a few different resources that can lead to a deadlock, such as locks and memory.

-Detecting and capturing SQL deadlocks with Performance Advisor is very straightforward.
+Detecting and capturing SQL deadlocks with SentryOne is straightforward.
 The Deadlocks tab presents a complete view of deadlocks in SQL Server.
 See all of the processes and resources involved in a deadlock with a visual representation.
-Going beyond the easy to read graphical view, you can still see all other relevant details, such as the statements that were executing while the deadlock was being detected.
+Going beyond the easy-to-read graphical view, you can see all other relevant details, such as the statements that were executed while the deadlock was being detected.
 There is no need to install any agents or set any trace flags.
 You also don’t need to perform any particular configuration of the monitored servers.

-There is no need to translate SPIDs or reference IDs as the host, application and resource names are all labeled in the graph.
-Easily see the SQL Server deadlock victim shown in red, as well as lock types, all in the order they were applied.
-With this functionality, you can journey right through the deadlock and get to the root of the cause to resolve it more efficiently.
+With SentryOne SQL Sentry, there is no need to translate SPIDs or reference IDs as the host, application, and resource names are all labeled in the graph.
+Instead, you can easily see the SQL deadlock victim

-Once you have captured the SQL deadlocks in Performance Advisor, you can simply export the .xdl files that can be shared and opened in Plan Explorer PRO just like a plan file.
-You can view the deadlock file in the deadlock grid view where each file is expandable so that you can see the details of the processes that participated in the deadlock.
-You can also use the deadlock graph where the victim is highlighted in red and view the process and resource nodes as well as any relationships that occur between them.
+Once you have captured the SQL deadlocks in SQL Sentry, you can simply export the .xdl files that can be shared and opened in SentryOne Plan Explorer just like a plan file.
+You can view the deadlock file in the deadlock grid view, where each file is expandable so that you can see the details of the processes that participated in the deadlock.
+You can also use the deadlock graph, where the victim is highlighted in red, and view the process and resource nodes as well as any relationships that occur between them.